vgrichina/vibe-server/stacks/core/001_setup_web_server.md

       "tokensLeft": 100
     }
     ```
-    - Generates a new temporary API key with anonymous user group limits.
+    - Create new temporary user in Redis with anonymous user group limits (tokens, rate limit, etc).
-    - Sets expiration for 24 hours in Redis.
+    - Generate a new temporary API key associated with the user.
-    - Returns the API key and initial token balance.
+    - Returns the API key and current token balance / rate limit.
   - **Tenant Configuration**:
     ```
     GET /:tenantId/admin/config